johnridesabike/acutis/docs/introduction.md

 npm install -g acutis-lang
 ```

-If you're using it in a ReScript project, then add it to your `bsconfig.json`
+If you're using it in a ReScript project, then add it to the dependencies in
-file.
+your `bsconfig.json` file.

 ```json
 {
   "bs-dependencies": ["acutis-lang"]
 }
 ```

+⚠️ Acutis requires ReScript compiler version 9.0 or higher.

 ## Conventions